Plumped up some sun-dried figs into...

 Figs bathing in Port

-...could be accompanied by a variety of great side delicacies.
+...can be accompanied by a variety of side delicacies.

 BLUE cheeses...